Axeltherabbit/blackviewa60pro/README.md

 # This phone has a faulty usb charging port
 - fix guide : https://www.youtube.com/watch?v=CewzzDd9Itw

+# Fastboot usage
 ## Check if you can detect the device in fastboot mode
 `fastboot devices # check if the device is detected`

 ## bootloader unlock
-`fastboot flashing unlock # do not do this if you have unlocked the bootloader in the past`
+do not do this if you have unlocked the bootloader in the past

+`fastboot flashing unlock`

 ## To do each time you want to flash something
 `fastboot --disable-verification flash vbmeta vbmeta.img`

-## To flash the recovery
+## How to flash partitions
+- recovery
 `fastboot flash recovery recovery.img`

-## To flash the system
+- system
 `fastboot flash system system.img`

-## To flash the boot
+- boot
 `fastboot flash boot boot.img`